Authors recognized for their outstanding contributions.

 Health Education and Behavior’s Lawrence W. Green 2019 Paper of the Year Award recognizes Lisa M. Vaughn, PhD; Farrah Jacquez, PhD and Jenny Zhen-Duan, MA, for their paper “Perspectives of Community Co-Researchers About Group Dynamics and Equitable Partnership Within a Community–Academic Research Team” published in Vol. 45(5) 682–689.

-Kelly M. Bentley MPH, PhD, Stephanie A. Swan, MEd, MCHES are recipients of the Pedagogy in Health Promotion: The Scholarship of Teaching and Learning 2019 Paper of the Year Award for their article, “Service Learning: A Useful Pedagogy to Engage Community Health Education Students in a Resource Management and Grant Writing Course” Vol. 4 (2) June 2018.
+Kelly M. Bentley MPH, PhD and Stephanie A. Swan, MEd, MCHES® are recipients of the Pedagogy in Health Promotion: The Scholarship of Teaching and Learning 2019 Paper of the Year Award for their article, “Service Learning: A Useful Pedagogy to Engage Community Health Education Students in a Resource Management and Grant Writing Course” Vol. 4 (2) June 2018.

-Editor-in-chief, Stephen Gambescia elaborated on why Bentley and Swan’s paper was recognized.
+Editor-in-chief, Stephen Gambescia, PhD, MCHES® elaborated on why Bentley and Swan’s paper was recognized.
 “Students hear us talk often about nonprofit organizations’ need to secure grants to implement programs.
 It is unlikely that pre-professionals will get a full course in grant writing; it is usually presented as a workshop for health and human services professionals.
-This best practice article describes a creative way to introduce students the grant writing process within an existing course.
-As an experiential learning project benefits by students, faculty, and the community partners.”
+This best practice article describes a creative way to introduce students to the grant writing process within an existing course as an experiential learning project benefits by students, faculty, and the community partners.”

 SOPHE’s premier journals: